JoeSz/Exopite-Notificator-WordPress-Plugin/README.md

 ## Changelog

+##### 20181123
+* Update Exopite Simple Options Framework.
+* Add 'Exopite Client Detector' class to handle client detection.
+* Various bugfixes.

 ##### 20180622
 * Allow other plugins or themes to use Exopite Notificator class methodes.
-* Add hooks to allow other plugins or themes to send notifications
+* Add hooks to allow other plugins or themes to send notifications.

 ##### 20180608
 * Add SMTP override for emails.
 You can override all possibilities individually, but you can add only one SMTP account.